ISTP in a Nutshell

 Popular hobbies for an ISTP include magic and comedy, archery, weaponry, hunting, scuba diving, rappelling, aviation, skydiving, motorcycles, and other extreme sports.
 They are often drawn to risky or thrilling activities and those that allow them to work with something mechanical.

-Famous ISTPs include Lance Armstrong, Bruce Lee, Michael Jordan, Chuck Yaeger, Katherine Hepburn, Rowan Atkinson, Clint Eastwood, and Amelia Earhart.
+Famous ISTPs include Lance Armstrong, Bruce Lee, Miles Davis, Tiger Woods, Chuck Yaeger, Katherine Hepburn, Clint Eastwood, and Amelia Earhart.

 Research on ISTP